Bear Watching in Whistler BC

 From late August to the end of October, your chances of seeing a bear go down to 50% to 60% because the bears are foraging in higher elevations.

 Absolutely!
 Throughout the Bear Watching tour, you will always be safe to view bears from the Jeep.
 The tour guides ensure that you will be a safe distance to take pictures and see bears in their natural environment.

 To ensure the safety of you and your family, always remember: Black Bears are roaming the forest in search of food and generally try to avoid contact with people.
 Never approach bears and always stay a safe distance away.

 On this adventure, you’re likely to see all sorts of animals that live in the forests around Whistler BC.
 Keep your eyes open for Squirrels, Marmots, Bald Eagles, Ospreys, Red Tailed Hawks, Deer, Coyotes, Cougars, Pikas, and much more.

 If you are booking a 4-hour bear watching tour, you will be provided with healthy snacks and water.
 If you are booking the 2-hour bear watching tour, you are more than welcome to bring your own snacks and water.

 You’re not afraid to get wet, are you?
 Bear watching tours run rain or shine so you should bring your rain gear in case the weather changes throughout the day.
-You will spend 90% of your time in the Land Rover so you can enjoy watching bears while feeling comfortable and dry.
+You will spend 90% of your time in the Jeep so you can enjoy watching bears while feeling comfortable and dry.

 P.S.
 Exploring the mountains and looking for bears is perfect for any weather!